PervasiveWellbeingTech/windows-logger-app/README.md

 ### How to start the app automatically when the computer starts ?

+- Copy this **%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup** and paste it in the Windows search bar (bottom left of the screen)
+- Press Enter, a new window will appear (all programs contained is this startup folder/window will be launched when the computer starts)
 - Copy **MouseLogger.exe** (right click on it and select "Copy")
-- Copy this **%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup** and paste it in the Windows search bar (bottom left of the screen)
-- Right click on the new window and select "Paste shortcut"
+- Right click in the "startup" window and select "Paste shortcut"

 ## Code